rivethealth/denorm/doc/join.md

 Otherwise, it must reference another table,

-- dep - Identifier of the source to reference.
+- join - Expression for an inner join on the two sources.
-- depJoin - Expression for an inner join on the two sources.
+- joinDep - Identify of the source to reference.

 ## Constistency